bridget-basiq/developers/content/API-Reference/3+Stations/query-station-amenities.md

 ---

 # Query station amenities
-A charge session often takes a bit longer than a regular fueling round.
-Therefore it might be interesting to list the amenities around a certain charging station.
-Most of them also support a link towards foursquare for more information.
+To gat a full overview of all amenities at a charging station you can use the `amenityList` query.
+Most of them support a link towards foursquare for more information.

-Last but not least, the available amenities can also be used as [filters](/API-Reference/Tile-Service/filters) on our [tile service](/API-Reference/Tile-Service/introduction).
+The available amenities can also be used as [filters](/API-Reference/Tile-Service/filters) on our [tile service](/API-Reference/Tile-Service/introduction).
 To show the amenity count you can use the [station statistics](/API-Reference/Stations/query-station-stats) query.

 ## Query
 To use the `amenityList` query you will need a station `id`.
 This `id` can be fetched by using our `stationList` query.
 After passing in this `id` you have access to anything from `address` to `rating`.